perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 _Output :_
 - A geopackage file with a single layer :
     * 'osm_all_buildings_res_type_filled' (Polygon), osm buildings with residential classification null filled by Decision Tree Classifier

+## Acknowledgement
+This resource was produced within the emc2 project, which is funded by ANR (France), FFG (Austria), MUR (Italy) and Vinnova (Sweden) under the Driving Urban Transition Partnership, which has been co-funded by the European Commission.

+## License
+The emc2 project is licensed under the [Attribution-ShareAlike 4.0 International].
+See the [LICENSE](https://github.com/perezjoan/CDPC---ICCSA-2024-Protocol?tab=CC-BY-SA-4.0-1-ov-file) file for details.